perpetualgrimace/gridsome.jamesferrell.me/content/5-blog/articles/5-gridsome.md

 At [Datawheel](http://datawheel.us) I work in React day to day, and have never particularly liked it *(that’s its own blog post)*.
 I’ve heard nothing but positive things about Vue, and felt like this was a good opportunity to dive in and give it a spin.

 And after spending some time with it, I do enjoy using Vue.
-In a Vue component, the HTML is HTML, the business logic is mostly kept away from the markup, a putting the component styles in a style block within the same file actually makes a ton of sense.
+In a Vue component, the HTML is HTML, the business logic is mostly kept away from the markup, and putting the component styles in a style block within the same file actually makes a ton of sense.
 Separation of concerns, meet approachability.

 ## Downsides: